 He went on from there and entered their synagogue.
 And a man was there with a withered hand.
 And they asked him, “Is it lawful to heal on the Sabbath?”—so that they might accuse him.
 He said to them, “Which one of you who has a sheep, if it falls into a pit on the Sabbath, will not take hold of it and lift it out?
 Of how much more value is a man than a sheep!
 So it is lawful to do good on the Sabbath.”
 Then he said to the man, “Stretch out your hand.”
 And the man stretched it out, and it was restored, healthy like the other.
 But the Pharisees went out and conspired against him, how to destroy him.

-Added to the requirements of the law.
-For example, the law said you couldn’t travel on the Sabbath (Exodus 16:29), but then that begged the question, “What is considered traveling?”
+So follow this: As legalists, the Pharisees added to the requirements of the law.
+For example, the law said you couldn’t travel on the Sabbath (Exodus 16:29), but then that begged the question, “What is considered traveling?
 Can you travel around your house?
 Can you travel to someone else’s house?
-If you travel beyond someone else’s house, how far can you go?
-And the Pharisees answered that question by saying, “You can travel 3,000 feet from your house…that’s a permittable Sabbath day’s journey.
+If you travel beyond someone else’s house, how far can you go?”
+And the Pharisees answered that question by saying, “You can travel 3,000 feet from your house.
+That’s a permittable Sabbath day’s journey.
 Unless, of course, you have some food that is within 3,000 feet of your house, and if that’s the case, then that food is an extension of your house, and so you can journey another 3,000 feet.”
-So that’s how far you could travel…and if you went any further than that, it was sin.
+So that’s how far you could travel, and if you went any further than that, it was sin.

 “Tailors did not carry a needle with them on the Sabbath for fear they might be tempted to mend a garment and thereby perform work.
 Nothing could be bought or sold, and clothing could not be dyed or washed.
 A letter could not be dispatched, even if by the hand of a Gentile.
 No fire could be lit or extinguished-including fire for a lamp-although a fire already lit could be used within certain limits.
 For that reason, some orthodox Jews today use automatic timers to turn on lights in their homes well before the Sabbath begins.
 Otherwise they might forget to turn them on in time and have to spend the night in the dark.
 Baths could not be taken for fear some of the water might spill onto the floor and “wash” it.
 Chairs could not be moved because dragging them might make a furrow in the ground, and a woman was not to look in a mirror lest she see a gray hair and be tempted to pull it out.”